qu4Vix/WRO-GammaVersion-2023/README.md

     d.
 Environmental Adaptability: LiDAR is less affected by environmental factors such as ambient light, making it more reliable in various conditions.

-### Models
-    3D-Printed Supports and Structural Parts:
-    As a crucial part of our project, we designed and 3D-printed custom supports to secure mechanical components and sensors.
-These supports ensured precise placement and minimized interference.
-Additionally, we utilized 3D printing to create lightweight yet robust structural components, allowing us to tailor the car's design to our specific needs while maintaining its strength and adaptability.

-### Electronics
     Custom PCB Design:
     To seamlessly connect and control all the components of our autonomous car, we designed and printed a custom PCB.
 The PCB acted as the central hub that allowed us to interface with sensors, motors, microcontrollers, and other electronic components efficiently.

     Our custom PCB design allowed for cleaner wiring, reduced interference, and enhanced reliability.
 It simplified the process of connecting and configuring various sensors and actuators, enabling smoother integration and troubleshooting during the development phase.

 ### Assembly
     Steering System Redesign: